silverton-io/buz-docs/blog/contract-powered-platform/index.md

 Nobody likes being the person who causes the release train to halt.
 Or being the person who caused the rollback because a prop was missing. **Especially when it's "just for analytics".**

 Merging to `main` only after instrumentation is 👍👍 is the ideal workflow.
-It saves rollbacks, it avoids the friction of going to the data team... *again*, to have them explain their mandated "contract", and it's just good engineering.
+It saves rollbacks.
+It avoids the human friction of going to the data team... *again*, to have them explain their mandated "contract".
+And it's just good engineering.

 ### Schemas improve code quality
 This might be a stretch.
 Or maybe not.

-Have you tried mandating an engineer who loves Typescript to use `Any`, but also mandated payloads have `propA`, `propB`, and `propC`.
+Have you tried forcing an engineer who loves Typescript to use `Any`, while simultaneously mandating payloads have `propA`, `propB`, and `propC`.
 And `propC` must be a `bool`?

 Or tried forcing a golang-oriented engineer to use a `map[string]interface{}`, but told them the payload must have specific keys?

-Both are pretty silly.
+I have.
+And it was pretty silly.
 And a couple quick Google searches highlight [Don't Use Any](https://medium.com/@warkiringoda/typescript-best-practices-2021-a58aee199661).
 [Use `map[string]interface{}` sparingly](https://bitfieldconsulting.com/golang/commandments).
-Linting will probably tell you to pound sand.
+Lint rules will tell you, not-so-nicely, to pound sand.

 Schemas are centralized verbiage from which to generate language-specific data structures.
 Tools like [Quicktype](https://github.com/quicktype/quicktype), [Typebox](https://github.com/sinclairzx81/typebox), and [jsonschema-to-typescript](https://www.npmjs.com/package/json-schema-to-typescript) make this a reality.
 The same can be said about [JTD](https://www.rfc-editor.org/rfc/rfc8927) and [Protocol Buffers](https://developers.google.com/protocol-buffers).